lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 *GitHub*
-   is a web side that allows to upload Git repositories online; unlike Git, GitHub provides graphical interface for private repositories and free accounts usually used to host open-source projects.
+   is a web side that allows to upload Git repositories online; unlike Git, GitHub provides graphical interface for private repositories and free accounts usually used to host open-source projects

 *GDAL/OGR*
-   *Geospatial Data Abstraction Library* provides access to geospatial data, it is a cross platform C++ translator used for reading, writing and transforming raster (GDAL) and vector (OGR) data to the calling application for all supported formats; a variety of useful command line utilities for data translation and processing are used
+   *Geospatial Data Abstraction Library* provides access to geospatial data, it is a cross platform **C++** translator used for reading, writing and transforming raster (GDAL) and vector (OGR) data to the calling application for all supported formats; a variety of useful command line utilities for data translation and processing are used